awsdocs/aws-iot-docs/developerguide/device-defender-HowToProceed.md

    Or, you can see the results of your audits with [ ListAuditFindings](AuditCommands.md#dd-api-iot-ListAuditFindings)\.
 With this command, you can filter the results by the type of check, a specific resource, or the time of the audit\.
 You can use this information to mitigate any problems found\.

 1. You can apply mitigation actions that you defined in your AWS account to any noncompliant findings\.
-For more information, see [Apply Mitigation Actions](device-defender-mitigation-actions.md#defender-audit-apply-mitigation-actions)\.
+For more information, see [Apply mitigation actions](device-defender-mitigation-actions.md#defender-audit-apply-mitigation-actions)\.

 ## Notifications<a name="device-defender-audit-notifications"></a>

 When an audit is completed, an SNS notification can be sent with a summary of the results of each audit check that was performed, including details about the number of noncompliant resources that were found\.
 Use the `auditNotificationTargetConfigurations` field in the input to the [ UpdateAccountAuditConfiguration](AuditCommands.md#dd-api-iot-UpdateAccountAuditConfiguration) command\.
 The SNS notification has the following payload:

-### payload example<a name="device-defender-audit-notification-payload"></a>
+### Payload example<a name="device-defender-audit-notification-payload"></a>

 ```
 {